-There are several confidential resources available within the Institution Community.
-These confidential resources will not disclose shared information without the individual's Consent unless there is imminent risk of harm to self or any member of the Institution Community.
-The confidential resources are as follows:
+There are various Confidential Resources available within the Institution Community.
+These Confidential Resources will not disclose shared information without the individual's Consent unless there is imminent risk of harm to self or any member of the Institution Community.
+The Confidential Resources can be contacted as follows:

-Lipscomb University Counseling Resources Lips
+Lipscomb University Counseling Resources

-Lipscomb University Spiritual Formation
+Lipscomb University Spiritual Formation Resources

-Lipscomb University Health Center Resources Lipscomb Family Therapy Center
+Lipscomb University Health Center Resources

+Lipscomb Family Therapy Center